Devesh43/Solar-System-Simulation/README.md

 # Solar-System-Simulation
 This is a Python-based planet simulation project using Pygame.
 The simulation visualizes celestial bodies, including planets, moons, and spacecraft, moving in a solar system-like environment.
-The project features the movement of inner planets around the Sun, their respective moons, and a space telescope (JWST) stationed at the L2 point.
+The project features the movement of inner planets around the Sun, with their respective moons, and a space telescope (JWST) stationed at the L2 point.

 # Features